 - Free-space or fiber coupled

-Characterisation of thin film filters (OD of up to 12) - A new transmittance measurement setup, using Photon etc. Laser Line Tunable Filter (LLTF) is employed to obtain spectrally resolved characterization of thin film filters with optical densities from 0 to 12 in a spectral range covering 400 nm to 1000 nm.
+A transmittance measurement setup using the LLTF is employed to obtain spectrally resolved characterization of dielectric thin film filters with optical densities from 0 to 12 in a spectral range covering 400 nm to 1000 nm.

-Contact Photon etc for more information on these applications
+Contact Photon etc. for more information on these applications: [email protected].

 ||400 to 1000 nm